Earlham College: Athletics

-Earlham competes in NCAA Division III and in the Heartland Collegiate Athletic Conference.
-The women's sports are basketball, cross country, field hockey, golf, indoor track, lacrosse, outdoor track, soccer, and volleyball.
-The men's sports are baseball, basketball, cross country, golf, indoor track, lacrosse, outdoor track, and soccer.
+Earlham teams (nicknamed Quakers) compete in NCAA Division III and in the Heartland Collegiate Athletic Conference.
+The women's sports are basketball, cross country, field hockey, golf, indoor track, lacrosse, outdoor track, soccer, softball, tennis, and volleyball.
+The men's sports are baseball, basketball, cross country, golf, indoor track, lacrosse, outdoor track, soccer, and tennis.

-The football team was organized in 1888 and been playing games since the 1889 season.
+The football team was organized in 1888 and has been playing games since the 1889 season.
 As one of the earliest college programs, Earlham has competed against larger foes such as Indiana University, Purdue University, the University of Kentucky, Ball State University, and Butler University.
 Perhaps the Quakers' most notable football game was an exhibition game against Japan's Doshisha University Hamburgers in 1989.
 After setting an NCAA Division III record of five consecutive winless seasons, Earlham's football program was suspended starting with the 2019 season.
 In May 2020, the college announced suspension of men's and women's golf and tennis teams.

-The baseball team won its first HCAC Conference title in 2017.

-NBA coach Del Harris was the head coach at Earlham for 9 years (1965–1974).
-He twice led the Quakers to a Top 10 ranking in the NAIA final poll and won a school-record 175 games and three Hoosier Collegiate Conference championships.
-He led them to the NAIA National Tournament in 1971 with a record of 24–5.

-Earlham was an NAIA member in all sports until 19xx; they won the NAIA Men's Soccer National title in 1963.
+In past years, Earlham was an NAIA member in all sports; they won the NAIA men's soccer national title in 1963.
 In the 2010–11 season, the Earlham College Men's Tennis team became the first squad in Earlham history to qualify for the NCAA Div.
 III Championships by winning the Heartland Collegiate Athletic Conference Tournament title.
-Since the 2011 conference championship, the men's tennis team has won the conference title in 2012 and 2013.
-In February 2013 the men's tennis team earned its first national ranking in NCAA Division III athletics at no. 30, the first Earlham team to do so since 1999 when the men's soccer team was ranked no. 16.

 Earlham's club teams include Ultimate Frisbee, Women's and Men's rugby, the Bike Co-Op, Cheerleaders, Earthquakers (Competitive Dance), Equestrian Program, martial arts groups, Men's Volleyball, and Outdoors Club.
 A $13-million Athletics and Wellness Center opened at the beginning of the Fall 1999 semester.
 Students are not charged to use the facility, which features an energy center for cardiovascular and strength training, a group fitness studio for aerobics and yoga, Weber Pool (25 meters by six lanes), racquetball courts, tennis courts, a running track, a climbing wall and Schuckman Court (a performance gymnasium with seating for 1,800).
 In 2007, Earlham opened its new 2,000-seat Darrell Beane Stadium, with a football field and running track.